aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 1. Create the appropriate IAM policies and roles our four AWS Lambda functions
 2. Create the required Amazon DynamoDB table
 3. Create the four AWS Lambda functions
-4. Create the Amazon API Gateway for the primary application region
+4. Create the Amazon API Gateway for the region you are currently deploying
 5. Testing to ensure our backend components are all working as expected

-Let’s go ahead and create all the needed polices and roles for our workshop

 ## 1. Create IAM Policies and Roles

+Let’s go ahead and create all the needed polices and roles for our workshop.
+Because IAM roles and policies are global in nature, you only need to do this once.
+*You may skip this step when you are asked to deploy the failover region*

 Log into the AWS Console then select the **IAM** service.
 Now select **Policies** from the left and click on the **Create policy** button.
 Then